-July 2023, a clip of the “Sparkle Creed”, a version of the Apostle’s Creed modified to emphasize LGBTQ+ inclusion, caused controversy online.
+July 2023, a clip of the “Sparkle Creed,” a version of the Apostle’s Creed modified to emphasize LGBTQ+ inclusion, caused controversy online.
 What is it?
 Why does it matter?
-Here’s the big idea, if we’re not being thoughtfully formed by Jesus, then we are being unintentionally formed by something or someone else.
+Here’s the big idea: if we’re not being thoughtfully formed by Jesus, then we are being unintentionally formed by something or someone else.

-“I believe in the non-binary God whose pronouns are plural.
+I believe in the non-binary God whose pronouns are plural.
 I believe in Jesus Christ, their child, who wore a fabulous tunic and had two dads and saw everyone as a sibling-child of God.
 I believe in the rainbow Spirit, who shatters our image of one white light and refracts it into a rainbow of gorgeous diversity.
-I believe in the church of everyday saints as numerous, creative and resilient as patches on the AIDS quilt, whose feet are grounded in mud and whose eyes gaze at the stars in wonder.
+I believe in the church of everyday saints as numerous, creative, and resilient as patches on the AIDS quilt, whose feet are grounded in mud and whose eyes gaze at the stars in wonder.
 I believe in the call to each of us that love is love is love, so beloved, let us love.
 I believe, glorious God.
-Help my unbelief.”
+Help my unbelief.

-Thankfully, we have a Savior who loves us right as we are and loves us that much more to not let us stay there.
-One who came full of grace + truth.
-One who can reconcile us back to God, other people, and our truest selves.
-Would we trust that He is intellectually credible and existentially satisfying?
-Would we, like the prince of preachers, C.H.
-Spurgeon says:
+Thankfully, we have a Savior who loves us right as we are.
+He loves us so much more that he will not let us stay there.
+He came full of grace truth.
+He can reconcile us back to God, other people, and our truest selves.
+Would we trust that he is intellectually credible and existentially satisfying?
+Let us, like the prince of preachers, C.H.
+Spurgeon, “cast the burden of the present, along with the sin of the past and the fear of the future, upon the Lord who never forsakes us.”

 Greg Navitsky